BradGaddis/FortiBody/README.md

 FortiBody is presently an app for my personal use for now.

-While it is barely usable at the moment and looks atrocious.

-I intend for this to be quite an ambitious project and this is inspired by some combination of BodBot and MyFitnessPal
+While it is barely usable at the moment and looks atrocious, I intend for this to be quite an ambitious project and this is inspired by some combination of BodBot and MyFitnessPal

 The Design Doc: